KABILAN-S0331/SR-FLIPFLOP-USING-CASE/README.md

-# SR-FLIPFLOP-USING-CASE
+# JKFLIPFLOP-USING-IF-ELSE

 **AIM:**

-To implement  SR flipflop using verilog and validating their functionality using their functional tables
+To implement  JK flipflop using verilog and validating their functionality using their functional tables

 **SOFTWARE REQUIRED:**